Kids were pretty awesome little travelers, as they usually are.

 Craig got his picture, too.

-Caleb did not get a solo picture because we don't love him as much.
-Kidding!
-Because he wouldn't stay still.
+Caleb did not get a solo picture because

 They also really enjoyed the temple,